TedHusted/awake/awake.md/awake.md

 The soft glow of his tablet illuminates a furrowed brow.
 The cursor hovers over a GET STARTED button.
 He reads the homepage pitch again.

 “No one sees the details of your profile.
-Smart Matchmaker reduces your information into categories and renders your photo as a lifelike caricature.
+Smart Matchmaker reduces your information into categories.
+Your photo is rendered as a lifelike caricature.
 Your first contact will be a secure media chat.
-Background checks ensure authenticity. — The rest is up to you —”
+Background checks ensure authenticity. — The rest is up to you!”

 The OSSA APPROVED light on his web browser plug-in glowed bright green.
 “Come on, No’, we’re good to go,” Noah says under his breath.
 Then mumbling, “My own background check on SI Architect also came up green.”

 The GET STARTED button clicks.
-The screen displays a minimal, smoothly designed form with an empty table.
+The screen displays a minimal form with an empty table.

 The screen presents a list of simple categories.
 Siri begins to read each one aloud.